Crunchy malted brown buns

 Brown buns proving on baking tray

-Buns proving on a tray
+Buns proving on baking tray

 Lightly oil a baking tray and put the buns onto the tray, spread out on the tray allowing for them to double in size during cooking.
 Cover the buns and leave for about 30-40 minutes somewhere warm to double in size again.
 We'll need a hot oven for the next stage, now is the time to put the oven on, and pre warm it to at least 220°C fan.